Support • Advocacy • Community

 The Regional Architecture Association acknowledges the Traditional Custodians of country throughout Australia and their connections to land, sea and community.
 We pay our respect to their elders past and present and extend that respect to all Aboriginal and Torres Strait Islander peoples today.

-Understanding our ancient landscape as a fine grained regional tapestry informs the need for nuanced regional thinking for the future.
+Understanding our ancient landscape as a fine-grained regional tapestry informs the need for nuanced regional thinking for the future.

 Sign Up To Our Newsletter